Eighteen architectures, one pack format.

 | TinyLlama-1.1B-Chat | 1.1B | dense | measured; see card |

 The honest framing: most architectures land sub-1% perplexity drift at 5 bits per weight.
 The 8B-class records (Qwen3-8B 1.00440x, Mixtral-8x7B 1.00368x) are class-leading among public 5-bit results we have been able to find.
-Mistral-7B-v0.3 was the family that took the longest to dial in: the original streaming runner sat near 1.05x for several iterations before a tightened training objective dropped it to 1.0055x this week.
+Mistral-7B-v0.3 was the family that took the longest to dial in: the original streaming runner sat near 1.05x for several iterations before a tightened compression configuration dropped it to 1.0055x this week.

 The cross-architecture surprise: it works on Mamba